 top of page

-This is a follow-up article to the previous blog post “Questions to ask yourself when hiring a photographer”.
-You can read that here.
+This is a follow-up article to“Questions to ask yourself when Hiring a Photographer”.
+You can read that article here.

 Once you have your needs straightened out and have prequalified the photographer based on their style, it is time to decide if the photographer is the right fit for your needs.